grafana/grafana/docs/sources/panels-refactor/reference-calculations/_index.md

 # Reference: Calculations

-This topic lists and defines calculations used in Grafana.

-Among other places, these calculations are used in the Transform tab and the bar gauge, gauge, and stat visualizations.
+Refer to the following list of calculations you can perform in Grafana.
+You can find these calculations in the **Transform** tab and in the bar gauge, gauge, and stat visualizations.

 | Calculation        | Description                                               |
 | :----------------- | :-------------------------------------------------------- |